johnsonlee/r8/doc/compilerdump.md

 The dump contains almost all of the inputs that are given to the compiler as part of compilation.
 In particular, it contains *all* class definitions in the form of Java classfiles (i.e., bytecode, not the Java source files).
+If resource shrinking is enabled, the dump also contains *all* resources (i.e., the manifest, all res folder entries in proto and raw format, and any other file flowing into resource shrinking).
 In addition to the classfiles, the dump also includes Java resources, the compiler type, version, and flags, such as `--debug` or `--release`, main-dex lists or rules, and more.
 For R8 the dump also contains the full concatenation of all keep rules.

 The dump is a zip file containing the above.
 You should unzip it and review the content locally.
-The program, classpath and library content will be in nested zip files.
+The program, classpath, library and resource content will be in nested zip files.
 The remaining content is in plain text files.